Assets

 Asset Permissions

 An asset's privacy status determines who has permission to use the asset within their experiences.
 By default, all assets are private when you or your group members import them into Studio.
-If you want to grant everyone access to the asset ID, you must publish the asset to the Creator Store.
+If you want to grant everyone access to the asset ID, you must distribute the asset to the Creator Store.

 Asset Moderation